redpesk-common/spawn-binding/docs/4-running_and_testing.md

 ## caching events

-spawn-binding is an [afb-controller]({% chapter_link libappcontroller-guides.controller-configuration %}) and may on event reception execute internal/external API.
+On event reception, spawn-binding may execute internal/external API using `action`.

 For external action you should use *--ws-client=xxx* to import the api within spawn-binding context.

 Note that to execute an external API you also need corresponding privileges.

 ```json
   "events": [